1. Overview

 ID2:<text of taID2>

-By using hint(), we can get the text value and identify which textarea is edited when user push READY button.
+method, you can retrieve the text value and identify which text area was edited when the user presses the READY button.

-Also, don’t forget clear hint message by calling kbd.hint(""); if you don’t need it.
+Remember to clear the hint message by calling kbd.hint("");

 hint(str) |